-For additional guidance on more complex principles and exceptions to the general rules discussed below, see South Carolina Code §§12-6-3360 and 12-6-3362, the job tax credit statutes, SC Revenue Ruling #07-2, a comprehensive question and answer advisory opinion addressing the small business job tax credits, SC Revenue Ruling #99-5, a comprehensive question and answer advisory opinion regarding the traditional job tax credit, and consult your tax advisor.
+For additional guidance on more complex principles and exceptions to the general rules discussed below, see South Carolina Code §§12-6-3360 and 12-6-3362, the job tax credit statutes, SC Revenue Ruling #07-2, a comprehensive question and answer advisory opinion addressing the small business job tax credits, SC Revenue Ruling #99-5, a comprehensive question and answer advisory opinion regarding the traditional job tax credit, and SC Revenue Ruling #19-11 which addresses changes to the job tax credit statute made in 2018.
+Taxpayers should also consult their tax advisors.